-^{}AGM holds 99.99894% of the share capital of the Company.
+\AGM holds 99.999894% of the share capital of the Company.
 The remaining 0.000106% is owned by Assured Guaranty Municipal Holdings Inc., which is also an indirect wholly-owned subsidiary of AGL.

-Assured Guaranty merged Municipal Assurance Corp. with and into AGM on April 1, 2021, with AGM as the surviving company f.
+f.
 Material lines of business and material geographical areas where business is underwritten